7248510/Windows/README.md

 # Windows-CPP

-This is a repository for windows programs that are written in C++.
+This is a repository for windows programs.